Our Thematic Review Programme (TRP) is based on collaboration between the IFoA, our members, and the organisations for which they work.

 The outputs of the reviews will be used by the IFoA to ensure its standards, guidance, Continuing Professional Development (CPD) events, and qualifications are as effective and relevant as possible, helping it to safeguard the reputation of the profession and serve the wider public interest.

 Published Thematic Review Reports

-Read our first Thematic Review Report – Pensions: actuarial factors used to calculate benefits in UK pension schemes and General insurance: involvement of actuaries in pricing for UK home and motor insurance.
+Read our Thematic Review Reports – Pensions: actuarial factors used to calculate benefits in UK pension schemes and General insurance: involvement of actuaries in pricing for UK home and motor insurance.